Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Introduction

 Other classes of recurrent complexes arise from complexes with various combinatorial nonpositive-curvature-like features.
 This includes Cayley complexes for the standard presentations of Artin groups of extra-large type (see Subsection~\ref{s:Ar} for the definition).

 \begin{main} Let $X$ be the Cayley complex for the standard presentation of an Artin group $A_\Gamma$ of extra-large type.
-Suppose that $G$ acts on $X$ properly and there is a bound on the order of its finite subgroups (e.g.\ $G=A_\Gamma$).
-Then any subgroup of $G$ is virtually cyclic, or virtually $\mathbb{Z}^2$, or contains a nonabelian free group. \end{main}
+Suppose that $G$ acts {\kol almost freely} on~$X$ (e.g.\ $G=A_\Gamma$).
+Then any subgroup of $G$ is virtually cyclic, or virtually~$\mathbb{Z}^2$, or contains a nonabelian free group. \end{main}

 In Appendix A written jointly with Jon McCammond we extend Theorem~\ref{main:Artin} to a class of $2$-dimensional Artin groups containing all large-type Artin groups.
-In the case where $G=A_\Gamma$ we will extend Theorem~\ref{main:Artin} to all $2$-dimensional~$A_\Gamma$ with $W_\Gamma$ hyperbolic in a forthcoming article \cite{MP}.
+In the case where $G=A_\Gamma$ we extend Theorem~\ref{main:Artin} to all $2$-dimensional~$A_\Gamma$ with $W_\Gamma$ hyperbolic in \cite{MP}.
 We will give there an account on the current state of affairs concerning the Tits Alternative for other classes of Artin groups.

 Another class of recurrent complexes arises from simply connected $B(6)$-small cancellation complexes (see Subsection~\ref{s:B6} for the definition and details).